 4. ADD SUGAR TO THE EGG WHITES

-When the egg whites are at the soft peaks stage, you can add the sugar (about 1 – 2 tbsp at a time), with 30 seconds between each addition.
+When the egg whites are at the soft peaks stage, you can add the sugar (about 1 – 2 tablespoon at a time), with 30 seconds between each addition.
 (SEE PIC.
 3) The sugar must be almost fully dissolved before adding it again.
 Why?

 - Adding too much sugar can deflate the mixture, resulting in a less airy pavlova.